 - The person’s role in the organization; and

 - Whether other crimes were committed by the defendant or organization.

-Although federal law prohibits the distribution of a variety of controlled substances, almost all cases involve one of six drugs, including:
+Although federal law prohibits the distribution of a variety of controlled substances, almost all cases involve at least one of six drugs.